 The guards wrote down “31” on all the basic necessities that I had to buy in the jailhouse.
 One face towel, one hand towel, one pair of underwear, Rururu brand toothpaste, tooth brush, and shampoo in conditioner.
-I did not buy hair brush and cotton tips because I worried about money.
+I did not buy a hair brush and cotton tips because I worried about money.
 I am still keeping all of them with me as a reminder of HCU’s body politics.
 Whenever I feel down and small, I look at them with my inmate number “31” marked on them.

-I was put in a solitary confinement.
-My cell was the second one from the left side of women’s cell section.
+I was put in solitary confinement.
+My cell was the second one from the left side of the women’s cell section.
 Each side of the section had six cells.
 It had a tatami flooring made of greenish plastic material, white painted wall, florescent lighting, one thick opaque glass window facing the back alley and a toilet.
 The squat-down style toilet was built low enough to be seen from the guard’s section.

 The guards put the sign of “eye glasses all day” on the steel bars of my cell.
 I saw the signs like “ring,” “medicine” and “reading glasses” on other cells.

 On the first night, I learned that they do not turn the light off.
 The bright lights were out by 10:00 PM, but the dim lights were always on to monitor the inmates’ movement.
 We were on a suicide watch.
 I put the yellowish blanket under the comforter because it got chilly at night.
 Then smelled a scent on the edge of the blanket.
 I thought it was Nina Ricci’s L’Air Du Temps.
 And began to study the blanket and found a couple of strings of blond hair.
 The hair was thick, coarse and orange yellow.
 Then I imagined a foreigner woman who crossed the legal lines and put in jail in Hiroshima.
-Well…it could have been shop lifting, drug use, or prostitution.
+Well…it could have been shoplifting, drug use, or prostitution.
 Who knows?
-The images of the person and me overlapped in my head and I sank gradually into shallow sleep.
+The images of the person and me overlapped in my head and I sank gradually into a shallow sleep.

 The cell was square.
 It had 11 palm-width and 13 palm-length.
-One opaque window panel was installed in the back side of the cell facing the back alley.
+One opaque window panel was installed on the back side of the cell facing the back alley.
 The window panel was very thick.
 The guards were surveiling the back alley at a regular interval.

 The cell’s front side was facing the communal wash basin and the guards’ station.
 The guards’ station had two desks facing the wall and one long desk facing the cells.
 File decks and white board were organized along the wall.

 The wash basin had three faucets and two types of wiping cloths placed on both edges.
 One out of the three faucets was wrapped with clear plastic and could not be used.
 One type of wiping cloth was for the basin, and another type was for the floor.
 We were instructed to wipe off water drops on both spaces.
-The inmates had to keep enough distance when washing our face, and were not allowed to talk to each other.
+The inmates had to keep enough distance when washing our face and were not allowed to talk to each other.

 At those rare lucky moments, I could look at the clock on the guards’ desk and learn time.
 Sometimes the guards forgot to put the clock back to the right position leaving it to be seen from my cell.
 It was between 40 and 45 degrees of angle.

-I was thrilled to know the time because I was losing sense of things.
+I was thrilled to know the time because I was losing a sense of things.
 When they fed us with a lunch box for breakfast, I thought it must be around 7:30 AM.
-And with arrival of another lunch box with very similar contents, it must be around 11:30 AM.
+And with the arrival of another lunch box with very similar contents, it must be around 11:30 AM.
 Then one more meal delivery, it must be around 5:30 PM.
 Artificial sensing of time does not synchronize well with the rhythm of our body.

 Monotony is the enemy of sensitivity.
-It numbs our mind and kills our imagination.
+It numbs our minds and kills our imagination.
 I gradually lost the sense of time with the exactly same manner of meal delivery and the same meal contents.
 White rice with a small umeboshi (Japanese plum pickle) on the top with side dishes of vegetables, a small piece of fish and a small piece of meat.
 And I truly did not like fried cold food.
 The serving temperature and the way it is cooked simply do not match.

 The weather did not change.
 I missed the blue sky, the sky with shreds of white clouds that I saw while driving on the quiet open road in rural Georgia.
 I was going to school there.
 I was the only one on the road in the early morning hours.

-I began to get confused whether the delivered lunchbox was for lunch or dinner.
+I began to get confused about whether the delivered lunchbox was for lunch or dinner.
 Losing the sense of time was a frightening experience.
 I thought that developing Alzheimer’s disease might feel something quite like that.
-Gradual confusion of time, the self, the surroundings, increase of self-doubt, erosion of confidence, lack of interlocution, deeper immersion into uncertainly and the subsequent downward spiral.
+Gradual confusion of time, the self, the surroundings, an increase of self-doubt, erosion of confidence, lack of interlocution, deeper immersion into uncertainly and the subsequent downward spiral.
 The whole thing about it was hollow.

 There was a small hole on the front side of the cell.
-The guards used the hole to distribute meals, glasses, water, newspaper and books.
+The guards used the hole to distribute meals, glasses, water, newspaper, and books.
 The peak of my day was when a copy of the Daily Sankei reached my cell.
 It was around 10:30 AM.
 The turns to wash face started from the right side of the section, and the newspaper circulation started from the left side.
-Despite of all the things happening, I felt lucky to be able to read the paper sooner than later.
+Despite all the things happening, I felt lucky to be able to read the paper sooner than later.
 I needed to stay connected with the outside world.

 The Sankei, the rightwing paper, has the lowest circulation rate among the Japanese dailies.
-I had a certain aversion to the paper, but quickly learned to appreciate what I could have.
+I had a certain aversion to the paper but quickly learned to appreciate what I could have.
 I wondered why the Japanese legal authorities chose the Sankei as for the inmates’ reading material.
 If they did not like Asahi, they still could use mid-centrist Yomiuri.
 Come to think of it, the jailhouse library had Naoki Hyakuda’s The Eternal Zero on its list.
 The book is about kamikaze pilots during the war.
 Hyakuda is Abe Shinzo’s confident who PM Abe planted as Executive Committee member of NHK when his second term began.

 I learned of ROK President Park Geun-Hye’s impeachment from the March 11 edition of Sankei.
 The paper carried the news on Korea, not the commemoration of Tohoku earthquakes, on the front page.
 I was angered by Park’s incompetence.
 And yet learning of her demise as the first impeached Korean president in the Hiroshima Jailhouse made the whole thing unnecessarily poignant.
-The article written by Kuroda, the former Sankei Seoul bureau chief known for his intense disliking of my country, left me with bittersweet aftertaste.
+The article written by Kuroda, the former Sankei Seoul bureau chief known for his intense disliking of my country, left me with a bittersweet aftertaste.
 He titled the piece the “Limits of a Princess.”

 One day I found a part of the Sankei’s society section delivered cut.
 It was a couple of days after my arrest.
 It seemed to be about 25-30 lines, a substantial report length.
 I was compelled to ask the guard the reason why.
-She said the first floor staff screens the paper and cuts out any reports related to the inmates held at the jailhouse before distributing it.
+She said the first-floor staff screens the paper and cuts out any reports related to the inmates held at the jailhouse before distributing it.
 Half of my head was like ‘No, it cannot be about me.’
 And yet another half remembered those people with video cameras on the day of my arrest.
 The ominous hunch turned out to be right.
 All the major dailies and NHK covered the news of my arrest.

 I had chills in the jailhouse.
 I had to go barefoot because socks were banned as dangerous items.
 Any item with elasticity and threads were considered dangerous.
 All the inmates were on suicide watch.
 Every morning my nose bled.
 The amount of blood was small.
 The left side of the nose was worse than the right side.
 It started on the second day of arrest, March 7, and did not stop until after my relocation to Seoul on May 2.
 I initially thought it probably had something to do with the dry air.
 But it did not stop on rainy days.
 A friend told me that it probably was related to blood pressure.
 I could not see a doctor until I left Japan because Hiroshima City University took away my medical insurance card along with my ID upon my release and their immediate firing of me.
 Expecting their humanity was something of a pipe dream.